The Cheapest Car Insurance Companies for New Drivers in 2025

 Why we picked this company

-GEICO’s base rates are among the most affordable for teens, at just $118 per month for liability coverage.
-Plus, students with at least a B average qualify for the company’s good student discount.
+GEICO is also one of the most affordable options for teens.
+Additionally, students with a minimum B average qualify for the company’s good student discount.
 The insurer also partners with several alumni and university organizations to provide additional savings opportunities for young drivers.

-The GEICO mobile app earned 4.8 out of 5 stars on the App Store, but its J.D.
-Power Customer Satisfaction rankings are mixed.
-GEICO’s DriveEasy program offers additional opportunities to save, especially for new drivers who drive safely.
+The GEICO mobile app earned 4.8 out of 5 stars on the App Store, and its DriveEasy program offers additional opportunities to save, especially for new drivers who drive safely.[3]
+But its J.D.
+Power Claims Satisfaction rankings are below average.

 Pros